Harry Potter belongs to J.K. Rowling, not me.

 "Please believe me!" he begged.

-"We'll see about that!" said Fred.
+"We'll see about that!" responded Fred.

 Fred levitated and turned the broken man around and George put three drops of the clear liquid in his mouth.
 "Are you really betraying You-Know-Who?" he asked.

-"Yes," he said with a dreamy voice.
+"Yes," he answered with a dreamy voice.

 "The Dark Lord is being so ruthless.
 He tortured those children at that orphanage and killed them all.
 He's planning on a massacre at Hogwarts on Halloween."